 Where I Stayed

-I stayed at Rocky Mountain Hotel in Wadi Musa for 26 JD ($37 USD) per night, and it was a pretty good bargain compared to the other hotels I’ve tried in this area (Jordan is not the cheapest country to travel).
+I stayed at Rocky Mountain Hotel near Petra for 26 JD ($37 USD) per night, and it was a pretty good bargain compared to the other hotels I've tried in this area (Jordan is not the cheapest country to travel).

 Rocky Mountain is a 20 minute walk to Petra, or you can use the hotel's daily shuttle service.
 Jane, the hotel owner lady, was kind enough to drive me to Petra herself and pick me up later.
 She's a New Zealander and obviously works very hard.

-All in all, the hotel was just what I needed, and they were very helpful with arranging transfers, meals, and other things.
+The hotel also helped me arrange my Wadi Rum jeep tour from Petra.
+All in all, it was just what I needed, and the staff were very helpful with arranging transfers, meals, and other things.

 Petra By Night